TEMPO

 (2,2,6,6-Tetramethylpiperidin-1-yl)oxyl or (2,2,6,6-tetramethylpiperidin-1-yl)oxidanyl, commonly known as TEMPO, is a chemical compound with the formula (CH2)3(CMe2)2NO.
 This heterocyclic compound is a red-orange, sublimable solid.
 As a stable aminoxyl radical, it has applications in chemistry and biochemistry.
 TEMPO is used as a radical marker, as a structural probe for biological systems in conjunction with electron spin resonance spectroscopy, as a reagent in organic synthesis, and as a mediator in controlled radical polymerization.

 Preparation

-TEMPO was discovered by Lebedev and Kazarnowskii in 1960.
+TEMPO was discovered by Lebedev and Kazarnowskii in 1959 or 1960.
 It is prepared by oxidation of 2,2,6,6-tetramethylpiperidine.

 Structure and bonding

 Structure of TEMPO.
 The N–O distance is 1.284 Å..

 The structure has been confirmed by X-ray crystallography.
 The reactive radical is well shielded by the four methyl groups.

 The stability of this radical can be attributed to the delocalization of the radical to form a two-center three-electron N–O bond.
 The stability is reminiscent of the stability of nitric oxide and nitrogen dioxide.
 Additional stability is attributed to the steric protection provided by the four methyl groups adjacent to the aminoxyl group.
 These methyl groups serve as inert substituents, whereas any CH center adjacent to the aminoxyl would be subject to abstraction by the aminoxyl.

 Regardless of the reasons for the stability of the radical, the O–H bond in the hydrogenated derivative (the hydroxylamine 1-hydroxy-2,2,6,6-tetramethylpiperidine) TEMPO–H is weak.
 With an O–H bond dissociation energy of about 70 kcal/mol, this bond is about 30% weaker than a typical O–H bond.